 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a child's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a child's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.
 Wilms tumor is staged based on the results of surgery, analysis of the tumor cells (see the Diagnosis section), and whether it has spread.

 The two most important factors that predict the prognosis for a child with Wilms tumor are:

 - What the tumor cells look like under a microscope, called the histology of the tumor.
-A favorable histology is usually associated with a better prognosis than an anaplastic histology, which is less likely to be successfully treated with chemotherapy and/or radiation therapy and requires more aggressive treatment.
+A favorable histology is usually associated with a better prognosis.
+An anaplastic histology is less likely to be successfully treated with chemotherapy and/or radiation therapy and requires more aggressive treatment.